How much will be paid

 You should also be aware that at the start of each claim year, a percentage of agreement holders will be asked to take and submit the following photographic records:

-- photographs or geo-tagged photographs of the stubble area
+- photographs of the stubble area

 Related Mid Tier options and supplements